datstartup/ubuntuopenbox/_posts/2020-06-09-add-an-autostart-file.md

   - Autostart file
 ---

-When using Raspberry as headless server, eventually I will need to run some commands or apps at start up.
+When using Raspberry as a headless server, eventually I will need to run some commands or apps at start up.

 Although there are various ways to get the task done (one is My crontab guide here: [Crontab post](https://www.ubuntuopenbox.com/tips/crontab-basic/)), I have found a way that I think very flexible and robust.

 The method is to create an **autostart.sh** script storing commands, then run the script at boot by adding it to **/etc/rc.local** file.

 This way you can add as many commands as you want to the **autostart.sh** script and only focus to maintain this file.
-It also can run command that are need `sudo`  at startup without password.
+It also can run commands that need `sudo`  at startup without a password.

 ### 1. Add an **autostart.sh** script